rbind/blogdown-demo/README.md

 # blogdown-demo

-A minimal website example using blogdown
+A minimal website example based on **blogdown** to demonstrate R Markdown features such as citations, HTML widgets, and so on.